History of rodeo: Early history of rodeo in Mexico

+Early American rodeo

 There would probably be no steer wrestling at all in American rodeo were it not for a black cowboy from Texas named Bill Pickett who devised his own unique method of bulldogging steers.
 He jumped from his horse to a steer's back, bit its upper lip, and threw it to the ground by grabbing its horns.
 He performed at local central Texas fairs and rodeos and was discovered by an agent, who signed him on a tour of the West with his brothers.
 He received sensational national publicity with his bulldogging exhibition at the 1904 Cheyenne Frontier Days.
 This brought him a contract with the famous 101 Ranch in Oklahoma and its traveling Wild West exhibitions, where he spent many years performing in the United States and abroad.

 Pickett attracted many imitators who appeared at rodeos and Wild West shows, and soon there were enough practitioners for promoters to stage contests.
 Photographers such as Walter S. Bowman and Ralph R. Doubleday captured images of rodeos and published postcards of the events.

 The first woman bulldogger appeared in 1913, when the great champion trick and bronc rider and racer Tillie Baldwin exhibited the feat.
 However, women's bulldogging contests never materialized.
 Cowboys did take up the sport with enthusiasm but without the lip-biting, and when rodeo rules were codified, steer wrestling was among the standard contests.
 Two halls of fame recognize Pickett as the sole inventor of bulldogging, the only rodeo event which can be attributed to a single individual.

 Rodeo itself evolved after the Texas Revolution and the U.S.-Mexican War when Anglo cowboys learned the skills, attire, vocabulary, and sports of the vaqueros.
 Ranch-versus-ranch contests gradually sprang up, as bronc riding, bull riding, and roping contests appeared at race tracks, fairgrounds, and festivals of all kinds.
 William F. Cody (Buffalo Bill) created the first major rodeo and the first Wild West show in North Platte, Nebraska, in 1882.
 Following this successful endeavor, Cody organized his touring Wild West show, leaving other entrepreneurs to create what became professional rodeo.
 Rodeos and Wild West shows enjoyed a parallel existence, employing many of the same stars, while capitalizing on the continuing allure of the mythic West.
 Women joined the Wild West and contest rodeo circuits in the 1890s and their participation grew as the activities spread geographically.
 Animal welfare groups began targeting rodeo from the earliest times, and have continued their efforts with varying degrees of success ever since.